 But the mistake raised an important discussion in the country regarding the actions of Poland during World War II.
 How innocent were the Poles as a whole?

-Before delving into the subject, it is important to acknowledge that there were crimes against ethnic Poles by Nazis and there were also Polish resistance movements filled with Jews and non-Jews who fought for liberty and against the Nazi regime.
 There were also individuals and families of Polish non-Jews who took action to save their Jewish neighbors.
 Many of the courageous non-Jews who helped save lives during the period are memorialized at Yad Vashem in Israel.
+There were also Polish resistance movements filled with Jews and non-Jews who fought for liberty against the Nazi regime.

 These actions and movements were few and far between when you consider the pre-WWII population of Poland was around 35 million people.
 Out of a population of 24 million Poles, around 3 million were killed -- roughly 10%.
 And out of a population of 3.2 million Jews in Poland, more than 1.8 million were murdered in extermination camps and another 1 million were murdered in prisons and ghettos.
 More than 85% of the Jews in Poland were murdered during the period of 1939 to 1945.
 These numbers -- which are conservative estimates -- are taken from Demographic history of Poland.